-Sparkling wine in plastic bottles could be a benefit of Brexit, says Jacob Rees-Mogg
+Rees-Mogg triggers alarm with Brexit plan for sparkling wine in plastic bottles

-Brexit opportunities minister’s dashboard of regulations to abolish branded a ‘gimmick’ by Labour

-Drinking sparkling wine out of plastic bottles could be one of the benefits of Brexit, Jacob Rees-Mogg has suggested.
+‘Sparkling wine contains same pressure as tyre of large van’: Industry voices concern over health and safety

+The UK drinks industry has responded with alarm to a proposal from Jacob Rees-Mogg that post-Brexit deregulation could include allowing sparkling wine to be sold in plastic bottles.

-The Brexit opportunities minister identified a regulation requiring fizz to be sold in glass bottles as one of the Brussels rules which could be expunged from UK law following EU withdrawal.
+The Brexit opportunities minister identified a rule requiring fizz to be sold in glass bottles as one of the Brussels regulations which could be expunged from UK law following EU withdrawal.

+But the Wine and Spirits Trade Association warned that any change must not jettison health and safety requirements, with the high pressure created by bubbles during fermentation making plastic an improbable and expensive choice of container.

+“The WSTA – and the world-leading UK wine industry – are very keen to make the most of any post-Brexit opportunities to help the industry recover and grow.
+This includes removing unnecessary and costly red tape,” chief executive Miles Beale told The Independent.
+“But not at the expense of basic health and safety.

+Mr Beale said that the adaptation of bottling lines and retooling to accommodate different types of packaging, such as plastic, would impose “significant” costs.
+And there would be “significant environmental concerns” about switching from recyclable and reusable glass to plastic.

+“All in all, this proposal is unlikely to be economically viable in the relatively small volumes we are talking about – or sustainable,” he said.

-His comment came as Labour denounced as a “gimmick” a new Brexit dashboard launched by Mr Rees-Mogg, which will be updated every three months to show how many of the 2,400 pieces of EU legislation still in place in the UK have been removed.
+Mr Rees-Mogg’s comment came as Labour denounced his new Brexit dashboard as a “gimmick”, which will be updated every three months to show how many of the 2,400 pieces of EU legislation still in place in the UK have been removed.

-The Cabinet Office minister said the dashboard would ensure the public can “join us on this journey to amend, repeal or replace” retained EU law in a bid to cut at least £1 billion of business costs from “EU red tape”.
+The Cabinet Office minister said the dashboard would ensure the public can “join us on this journey to amend, repeal or replace” retained EU law in a bid to cut at least £1bn of business costs from “EU red tape”.

-But Labour’s Stephen Doughty retorted: “This simply appears to be a vanity project.
+Giving examples of the kind of red tape he wants to sweep away, he said: “Did you know you can’t sell sparkling wine in a plastic bottle?
+You may think drinking sparkling wine out of a plastic bottle is dreadful, but if you want to, why should there be a law stopping you?”

+The WTSA is currently campaigning against planned changes to alcohol duties hailed by Boris Johnson as a benefit of Brexit, but regarded by the industry as damagingly complex.

-“It’s quite extraordinary that on the day that inflation tops 9 per cent, the cost of energy is soaring, families facing massive pressures wondering how they will put food on the table, prices rising at the fastest rate of increase for 40 years, the government’s offer today to the British people is a digital filing cabinet of existing legislation, which the gentleman describes, in his own words, as marginal.”
+“It’s quite extraordinary that on the day that inflation tops 9 per cent, [while] the cost of energy is soaring, families [are] facing massive pressures wondering how they will put food on the table, [and] prices [are] rising at the fastest rate of increase for 40 years, the government’s offer today to the British people is a digital filing cabinet of existing legislation, which the gentleman describes, in his own words, as marginal,” said the shadow foreign minister.

 Mr Rees-Mogg later acknowledged that many of the 2,400 rules were of limited significance in themselves.